isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2025-11-05-post-Second Reading Speech of the Online Safety (Relief and Accountability) Bill 2025.md

 125.&nbsp;In addition to the Public Consultation exercise, we also met and consulted extensively with over 100 different stakeholders over the years.
 This includes local and foreign experts, foreign regulators, victims of online harms, social service agencies, lawyers and the Judiciary, and the MOE and other educational institutions.

 {:start="126"}
 126.&nbsp;We recognise that the impact of online harms may be felt and experienced differently across different communities.
 We have heard from various segments of society, including the youths, disability and the community groups.
-We learnt much from their experiences, their insights and their stories.&nbsp;
+We learnt much from their experiences, their insights and their stories.

 {:start="127"}
 127.&nbsp;We also conducted over 20 engagement sessions with Tech Companies in the past two years to ensure that the provisions in the Bill are robust, workable, feasible and can be carried out when the OSC issues directions.